FuelLabs/sway/docs/src/introduction/overview.md

 # Getting Started

-Follow this guide to write and deploy a simple wallet smart contract in Sway.
+Follow this guide to write, test, and deploy a simple smart contract in Sway.

 ## Glossary